 Before filling out your application, gather these essential details:

 - System Specifications: Include technical information about your solar panels, inverters, and overall system capacity.
 These details help the DNO assess whether your setup can be safely connected to the grid.
-The crucial piece here is the Inverter make and model number.
+The crucial piece here is the inverter make and model number.
 Look up yours at the ENA type test register.
+Not sure which inverter to choose?
+Our guide covers the key specs to check.

 - Schematic Diagram: A simple layout showing how your system connects to your property’s electrical infrastructure, including the location of the inverter and isolator switches.